largeapp/TSEN/README.md

-# Transformer based graph neural networks
+# Graph Transformer Encoding Networks
-This is a repository of codes and experiment results for research on transformer based graph neural networks for Graph Classification, using PyTorch as backend.
+This is a repository of codes and experiment results for research on graph transformer encoding networks for graph classification, using PyTorch as backend.
 ### Publications
 See the following publications for examples of this code in use:
  * Jinlong Hu, Yangmin Huang, Shoubin Dong, STEN: Snowball and Transformer Encoding Networks for Graph Classification, submitted, 2023.2.28